Alfresco/docs-alfresco/desktop-sync/latest/admin/index.md

 Starting from version 1.4, Alfresco Desktop Sync users can authenticate through a SAML identity provider.

-The following prerequisites are required:
+The following prerequisites are required - see the [Supported platforms]({% link sync-service/latest/support/index.md %}) page for specific versions:

-* Alfresco Content Services 6.2 or later
+* Alfresco Content Services
-* Alfresco Sync Service 3.3 or later
+* Alfresco Sync Service
-* Identity Service 1.1 or later
+* Identity Service

 SAML authentication in Desktop Sync clients (Windows and Mac) is automatically enabled if the Alfresco Content Services repository is configured to use the Identity Service.